icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 ```

 where the function `hasNoFurtherReferences` looks at the graph and
-does a search from all used variables to all refs which might be shared with them,
+does a search from all used variables to all references which might be shared with them,
 as well as a similar search from the ref.
 If these transitive dependency sets
 are disjoint, it means there's no possible way that the array could be looked at
 after this write, making is safe to mutate it in place.